andreagorsche/cookaroundtheworld/README.md

 * missing email verification
 * malpractice in inappropriate comments

 Once logged in successfully, the user is directed to a **welcome page**.
-There the bulletin board shows newest recipes and the top profiles component shows most recent profiles.
+There the bulletin board shows newest recipes.
 This information is supposed to inspire the user to browse through the application and give incentives to do so.

 Through the navigation menu the user can easily switch between welcome page, create recipe form, the food feeds and the profile page of the current user.
 In cases where the user lands on the own profile page or the own recipe page - editing options are given to the user.
 Own recipes can also be deleted.